Has Your Doctor Tried To Help You Battle Your Neuropathy But You Still Can’t Find Relief?

 Your Family Practitioner Isn’t A Neuropathy Specialist

-Here’s a very solid analogy that you may have never considered before.
+Here’s an analogy that you may not have considered.
 Imagine that your family doctor is actually an auto mechanic.
-They know all about cars, what makes them run, how to identify what is causing a problem, etc., but does your local mechanic know everything there is to know about working on, say, a Tesla or Rolls Royce?
-Of course not—that’s why there are dealerships who work only on a specific brand and model of vehicle.
+They know all about cars, what makes them run, how to identify what is causing a problem, etc. Does your local mechanic know everything there is to know about working on, say, a Tesla or Rolls Royce?
+Of course not—that’s why there are dealerships that work only on a specific brand and model of vehicle.
 They are, in essence, specialists, and your family doctor would actually agree with you.

 Modern Medicine Has Morphed Into A Disease Management Business